ViRGIS-Team/mdal-upm/README.md

 - GDAL - [UPM GH repo](https://github.com/ViRGIS-Team/gdal-upm).

-## Developement and Use in the player
+## Development and Use in the player

 The scripts for accessing MDAL data are included in the `Mdal`namespace and follow the [MDAL C Api](https://www.mdal.xyz/api/mdal_c_api.html).